- This post contains affiliate links. Read more here.

-It’s also a good idea to supervise your dog in the yard, and periodically check the fence for holes or weak spots.
+It’s also a good idea to supervise your dog in the garden, and periodically check the fence for holes or weak spots.

 2. On the Chase

-Some dogs could care less about running after potential prey, but if your dog likes to chase, it’s important to take extra precautions to keep him safe.
-No matter how diligent we are as owners, a prey drive is hardwired, so prevention and appropriate tools can go a long way to keeping your dog by your side (and keeping smaller neighbourhood mammals safe).
+Some dogs have an incredible prey drive and some couldn’t care less about running after potential prey, but if your dog likes to chase, it’s important to take extra precautions to keep him safe.
+No matter how diligent we are as owners, a prey drive is hardwired, so prevention and appropriate tools can go a long way to keeping your dog by your side (and keeping smaller mammals safe).

-Check out our guide to walking for helpful tools for leash control, and don’t forget to practice that recall command!
+Check out our guide to walking for helpful tools for lead control, and don’t forget to practice that recall command!

 3. Nature Calls

 Of course, supervision and secure fencing can prevent a runaway hound.
 But the easiest “fix” of all is to have your dog spayed or neutered ASAP!
-According to the Dumb Friends League, “Studies show that neutering will decrease sexual roaming in about 90 percent of the cases.”
-Once your dog’s hormones chill out, they’ll be far less likely to go chasing neighbourhood tail.
+According to a study, neutering will decrease sexual roaming in about 90 percent of cases.
+Once your dog’s hormones chill out, they’ll be far less likely to go out chasing neighbourhood tail.

-“Studies show that neutering will decrease sexual roaming in about 90 percent of the cases.”
+According to a study, neutering will decrease sexual roaming in about 90 percent of cases